WHOIGit/Rshinypresentation/worksheet.md

 If you run that tiny app, you will see that whenever you change the value of the numeric input, the slider input is re-generated.
 This behaviour can come in handy often.

-## 11.2 Use uiOutput() in our app to populate the countries
+## 11.2 Use uiOutput() in our app to populate the Seasons

 We can use this concept in our app to populate the choices for the Season selector.
-The season selector currently only holds 2 values that we manually entered, but instead we could render the country selector in the server and use the data to determine what season it can have.
+The season selector currently only holds 2 values that we manually entered, but instead we could render the Season selector in the server and use the data to determine what season it can have.

 First we need to replace the `selectInput("seasonInput", ...)` in the UI with